Parmesan: Society and culture

 Parmigiano Reggiano has been the target of organized crime in Italy, particularly the Mafia or Camorra, which ambush delivery trucks on the Autostrada A1, in northern Italy, between Milan and Bologna, hijacking shipments.
 The cheese is ultimately sold in southern Italy.
-Between November 2013 and January 2015, an organised crime gang stole 2039 wheels of Parmigiano Reggiano from warehouses in northern and central Italy.
-Some banks accept Parmesan cheese as collateral for a loan.
+Between November 2013 and January 2015, an organised crime gang stole 2,039 wheels of Parmigiano Reggiano from warehouses in northern and central Italy.
+Some banks (such as the Credito Emiliano) accept Parmesan cheese as collateral for a loan.

 October 27 is designated "Parmigiano Reggiano Day" by The Consortium of Parmigiano Reggiano.
 This day celebrating the "king of cheeses" originated in response to the two earthquakes hitting the area of origin in May 2012.
 The devastation was profound, displacing tens of thousands of residents, collapsing factories, and damaging historical churches, bell towers, and other landmarks.
 Years of cheese production were lost during the disaster, about $50 million worth.
 To assist the cheese producers, Modena native chef Massimo Bottura created the recipe riso cacio e pepe.
 He invited the world to cook this new dish along with him launching "Parmigiano Reggiano Day"—October 27.